tedmoore/schelp2/docs/Classes/TextView.md

 ### Text Selection
 ### `selectedString`
  The plain text contained in the current selection.
-When getting this variable and there is no selection, the entire line at text cursor is returned (equivalent to [#-currentLine](#-currentline)).
+When getting this variable and there is no selection, the entire line at text cursor is returned (equivalent to [currentLine](#currentline)).
 Setting this variable will replace text in the selection with the argument, or do nothing if there is no selection.**Arguments:**

 | Argument | Description |
 |----------|-------------|